 - Modified diet.
 Many patients will chronic pancreatitis feel better if they switch to a diet low in fat, and eat smaller, more frequent meals.

 - Pancreatic enzyme supplements.
-Because the pancreas is not working properly, physicians prescribe pancreatic enzyme supplements to aid in digestion.
-These supplements help the digestion of food and may improve symptoms of fatty diarrhea (steatorrhea).
-In some patients, pancreatic enzymes may help alleviate pain by helping the pancreas rest.
+Because the pancreas is not working properly in some patients, physicians prescribe pancreatic enzyme supplements to aid in digestion and to assure absorption of food.
+These pancreatic enzyme supplements help the digestion of food and improve symptoms of fatty diarrhea (steatorrhea), bloating, abdominal distention and frequently help lessen abdominal pain.

 - Pain-relieving medicines.
-Non-narcotic pain-relieving drugs, such as ibuprofen, can help relieve pain.
-When these medicines are not enough, narcotic analgesics are considered.
-These drugs are highly effective at relieving pain, but they also pose risks for drug dependency, so physicians prescribe them sparingly.
-When pain becomes so severe as to require high levels of narcotic pain medicine, it might indicate the need for a surgical procedure.
+Non-narcotic pain-relieving drugs can help relieve pain.
+When these medicines are not enough, narcotic analgesics are used.
+These drugs are highly effective at relieving pain, but they also pose risks for drug dependency, so physicians prescribe them cautiously.
+Our team works closely with University of Chicago pain management specialists to optimize care and assure pain control.

 - Stenting of the pancreatic duct.
 Many patients with chronic pancreatitis have narrowed pancreatic ducts.
 Our gastrointestinal interventional endoscopy physicians can perform a procedure to insert a flexible plastic tube into the duct to prop it open.
 This procedure can relieve pain in some people.